By John Fogarty

 “Sport has taken the knee by surprise with the amount of turning and cutting involved.
 The Aussies pride themselves on their preventative programmes but there have been several cases of injuries in the AFL this year.”

 Moran reports over 60% of cruciate injuries are non-contact and states it’s not a GAA issue.
-He also says the American Journal of Medicine has had to cull the amount of articles on ACL injuries.
+He also says the American Journal of Medicine has had to cull the number of articles on ACL injuries.

 He debunks the myth that a torn cruciate injury ages a knee by 20 years.
 “Those are throwaway remarks.
 The chances that a patient will end up with completely degenerative knee is actually quite small.
 As the patient gets older, they can move on from football to golf and the demand levels can drop.”